randomcoder67/Random-Small-Programs/README.md

 A repository for random small scripts and programs I write.
 Some finished and usable, some WIP.

+## REPO ARCHIVED

+**I've moved these programs to other repos**

+The current Strava script is now part of my dotfiles: [XFCE-Laptop-Config](https://github.com/randomcoder67/XFCE-Laptop-Config)
+In the future I plan to make a better Strava terminal program using Go, which will be here: [Go Terminal Strava](https://github.com/randomcoder67/Go-Terminal-Strava)

+The Met Office program is now here (and will be improved): [Go Terminal Weather](https://github.com/randomcoder67/Go-Terminal-Weather)

+Music Tag program is in my dotfiles: [XFCE-Laptop-Config](https://github.com/randomcoder67/XFCE-Laptop-Config)

+md To Groff is also in my dotfiles: [XFCE-Laptop-Config](https://github.com/randomcoder67/XFCE-Laptop-Config)

+The Pro Cycling Stats program broke, in the future I might remake it and add it to my dotfiles

 ## Strava

 Script to interact with Strava API, can display activity and segment information, and upload a ride.